gvwilson/thirdbit/src/fiction/iffy/index.md

 Sometimes she was the captain of a customs cutter trying to catch a school of smugglebots.
-Other times she was in command of a Zillion catamaran skimming across the water under core-trimmed sails with a hold full of organic food and subversive software.
+Other times she was in command of a Zillion catamaran skimming across the water under gossamer sails with a hold full of organic food and subversive software.
 Some of the sims ran for hours as she played gulls and raccoons among the jagged rocks of the Antarctic shore.